elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-main-characteristics-of-quantitative-research-methodologies.md

 url: /learn/education-studies/questions/what-are-the-main-characteristics-of-quantitative-research-methodologies
 score: -1.0
 related_article1:
-    id: 163674
+    id: 163678
-    title: How does positivism differ from social constructivism in terms of ontology?
+    title: >-
+        How does inductive reasoning play a role in qualitative research?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-positivism-differ-from-social-constructivism-in-terms-of-ontology
+    url: /learn/education-studies/questions/how-does-inductive-reasoning-play-a-role-in-qualitative-research
 related_article2:
-    id: 163696
+    id: 163680
+    title: >-
-    title: How does positivism influence quantitative research?
+        How is deductive reasoning used in quantitative research?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-positivism-influence-quantitative-research
+    url: /learn/education-studies/questions/how-is-deductive-reasoning-used-in-quantitative-research
 related_article3:
-    id: 163686
+    id: 163674
-    title: How is statistical analysis used in quantitative data analysis?
+    title: >-
+        How does positivism differ from social constructivism in terms of ontology?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-is-statistical-analysis-used-in-quantitative-data-analysis
+    url: /learn/education-studies/questions/how-does-positivism-differ-from-social-constructivism-in-terms-of-ontology
 related_article4:
-    id: 163689
+    id: 163675
+    title: >-
-    title: What is the process of inductive reasoning, and how is it applied in qualitative research?
+        What is the difference between objective and subjective knowledge in epistemology?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-process-of-inductive-reasoning-and-how-is-it-applied-in-qualitative-research
+    url: /learn/education-studies/questions/what-is-the-difference-between-objective-and-subjective-knowledge-in-epistemology
 related_article5:
-    id: 163685
+    id: 163693
+    title: >-
-    title: What is the process of coding and thematic analysis in qualitative data analysis?
+        What is holism, and why is it important in qualitative research?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-process-of-coding-and-thematic-analysis-in-qualitative-data-analysis
+    url: /learn/education-studies/questions/what-is-holism-and-why-is-it-important-in-qualitative-research
 ---

 &nbsp;